poetic/meteor-materialize-sass-archived/README.md

 # NOTE
 - materialize version: 0.96.1
 - As mentioned at [bootstrap3-sass](https://github.com/englue/meteor-bootstrap3-sass#to-use).
-If you see an error saying the above file is not found, try restart ther server.
+If you see an error saying the above file is not found, try restart your server.